comppet-ufu/comppet/README.md

 We can move the project to a framework like React, Sapper or Vue

+## Deployment

+In this moment, the site is hospeded by the gitHub Pages.
+We have to think and deploy in our self server.

 ## Credits:
 	Start Tempalte:
 		Solid State by HTML5 UP (html5up.net )